 Criminal Defense

-Being charged with a crime can be one of the scariest things that can happen to you especially if you have never been in trouble with the law before.
+Getting charged with a crime can be one of the scariest things that can happen to you especially if you have never been in trouble with the law before.
 If you find yourself in this situation and it seems like everyone is against you, remember that you have the right to have an experienced criminal defense attorney who will fight for your interests.
-We represent people who have been charged with felonies and misdemeanors including the following.
+We represent people who have been charged with felonies and misdemeanors.

 DUI

-When you’re stopped by the police after you’ve had too much to drink, it can seem like there’s no way out of a DUI charge, but this isn’t true.
-You may have defenses including an illegal traffic stop, faulty blood-alcohol testing, or lack of probable cause to order a field sobriety test.
+When you've been stopped by the police and arrested for suspicion of driving under the influence of alcohol or other intoxicants, whether or not you have had too much, it can seem like there's no way out of a DUI charge, but this isn't true.
+You may have legal or factual defenses such as; an illegal traffic stop, faulty blood-alcohol testing, or lack of probable cause to request a field sobriety test.

 Drug Charges